JetBrains/intellij-plugin-verifier/README.md

 #### Specific options

 * `-suppress-internal-api-usages` will suppress internal API usages from JetBrains plugins.
-This option is used by JetBrains MarketPlace by default.
+This option is used by JetBrains Marketplace by default.

     Allowed values: